dhallgb/Seneye-MQTT/README.md

 # Read Seneye via MQTT
-This project is an attempt to do some basic stuff: read from a Seneye USB device ('SUD') and transmit this information periodically to a MQTT endpoint.
+This program reads from a Seneye USB device ('SUD') and transmits this information to an MQTT broker.

+***Warning***
+We are utilising the SUD outside its design boundaries, thanks to the kindness of Seneye in releasing the C++ code.
+Please be aware that you may damage your device by tinkering with it like this.

 ## Requirements
 - Python libraries pprint, pyusb, mqtt (installed using 'pip install paho-mqtt')